crozone/FormatWith/README.md

 output: "abc Replacement1 <DoesntExist>"

-### FormatWith(4)

-The fourth overload of `FormatWith()` takes a format string containing named parameters, along with an `Action<FormatToken, StringBuilder>`.
-The action is a handler that is called sequentially with each `FormatToken` parsed from the format string, and uses the information given by this `FormatToken` to mutate the `StringBuilder`.
-This allows full extensibility in controlling how parameters are handled, and also allows control over how they affect surrounding standard text.

-`FormatWith(1, 2, 3)` use this method internally by passing a simple dictionary replacement handler as the action.

 ### GetFormatParameters

 `GetFormatParameters()` can be used to get a list of parameter names out of a format string, which can be used for inspecting a format string before performing other actions on it.